mtophir/tconsole/README.md

 ### Pre-requisite
 1. Deploy ROOT in webapp
-2. Deploy manager in webapp
+2. Deploy manager in webapp.
    Update META-INF/context.xml in manager and comment out RemoteAddrValve like

    `<!--
    <Valve className="org.apache.catalina.valves.RemoteAddrValve"
          allow="127\.\d+\.\d+\.\d+|::1|0:0:0:0:0:0:0:1" />
    -->`

-   or if you want to allow a specific IP like 10.11.12.13 to access it
+   This would allow any IP to access the manager.
+For security, you can specify a certain IP like 10.11.12.13 to limit the access to that IP only.

    `<Valve className="org.apache.catalina.valves.RemoteAddrValve"
          allow="10\.11\.12\.13" />`

 3. Deploy psi-probe in webapp.
 [Link to PSI-Probe](https://github.com/psi-probe/psi-probe)

+### User configuration
+To access tconsole, you would an id and password.
+Specify the users and passwords in users.conf The format is name,password
+Example of users.conf:
+#name, password
+guest,guest123

+The user name and password has to be specified in tomcat-users.xml with a "manager-script" role.

+### Server configuration